When Ian Fleming sat down to write the “spy story to end all spy stories” little could he have imagined the phenomenon

 Ian Fleming sent Bond is back to the United States in his fourth book.
 Working undercover as a diamond smuggler, Bond again teams up with Felix Leiter, now working for Pinkerton’s.

 They travel in Leiter’s “Studillac” from New York to Saratoga, where Bond has been told to bet on a rigged horse race for his payment for the smuggled diamonds.
 When that fails he is directed to Las Vegas where he bets on a rigged blackjack game instead.

 But when he continues to gamble, against explicit instructions from the Spangled Mob, Bond is taken prisoner in a Western ghost town with its own private railway.
-Interestingly, Diamonds Are Forever Fleming names the ghost town Spectreville.
+Interestingly, in Diamonds Are Forever Fleming names the ghost town Spectreville.
 The book isn’t Fleming at his best, but the reader gets another good look at 1950s America.

 From Russia, With Love (1957)